CodeYourFuture/CYF-Workshops/components-2/readme.md

 <!--{{<note type="warning" title="Your working branch is your cohort name">}}-->

 Your COHORT branch is your cohort name.
 You're working in your COHORT branch and NOT in main.
 Open your pull request to your COHORT branch.

 Don't open PRs to main.
+If you do open a PR to main and it is merged then it would break the exercise for other trainees.

 <!--{{</note>}}-->